 knows exactly what it's talking about.
 It's consistent.
 It's, well, Canon

 .
-Maybe he actually changed his mind sometime after he gave the original answer.
-Sometimes, it's simply that he's a Lying Creator
+Maybe they actually changed their mind sometime after they gave the original answer.
+Sometimes, it's simply that they're a Lying Creator

 .
 Or the "creator" is actually a series of ghost writers as in some franchise series and Depending on the Writer

 don't do a great job of keeping the character consistent.
 Either way, a Flip Flop of God is when the Word of God contradicts itself somehow.
 The fundamental unreliability this reveals — any creator, at any time, might commit this — can be considered an argument in favor of the Death of the Author

 Compare and contrast Shrug of God

 , when a creator outright refuses to give a direct answer.
 Can overlap with this if they later do